 Digital photographs are composed of smalls dots called pixels.
 The density of these pixels defines the resolution and the total number of pixels defines the size of the image.
 The density of pixels is written as PPI or Pixels Per Inch (sometimes wrongly quoted as DPI, which I will talk about later in this article).

 Screen Resolution, as the name says it is the resolution of the screen.
 An image of 4 x 6 inch on the computer will appear to be of different sizes depending on the resolution of the monitor.
 Most inexpensive displays have 75 – 100 PPI resolution.
-High end screens have a higher PPI or pixel density.
-Now do you understand why high end monitors are so hard on the eyes?
+High-end screens have a higher PPI or pixel density.
+Now, do you understand why high-end monitors are so hard on the eyes?
 At the default settings in these monitors, everything looks small due to the high density of pixels.
 A picture of 200 pixels x 200 pixels on a 140 PPI monitor will appear to be of about 2 Inch by 2 Inch in size.
 The same picture on a 280 PPI monitor will appear to be of about 1 square inch in size.
 Mobile phone screens have a higher pixel density than most desktop monitors.
+An interesting twist to this is that if the image size is defined by the file format then the image will appear the same size on display at their native resolutions and higher than native resolutions.
+This is a good enough reason why it makes sense to keep the PPI low for images meant to be shown only on digital displays of average to low quality.

-When the digital cameras were launched, the resolution was very low.
+When the digital cameras were launched, the resolution or the number of pixels was very low.
 This was the limiting factor when it came to printing images.
-With advancement in technology the pixel density on the sensors kept increasing and also the sensor sizes.
-This led to a perception that a camera with higher pixels (or Megapixels) is better.
+With the advancement in technology the pixel density on the sensors kept increasing and also the sensor sizes.
+This led to a perception that a camera with higher pixels (or Megapixels, each mega is 1 million pixels) is better.
 A camera with a sensor that was larger than the predecessor model without any other changes had a higher resolution.
 The perception was therefore justified to some extent.
 There were however limitations to the largest size within a specific budget and physical camera size.
 So the way out was to increase the number of pixels per inch or the density of pixels.
 This has its own challenges.
-If there are two sensors of the same physical size but of different pixel densities, the one with higher pixel density will be prone for more electronic noise, if everything else is kept same.
+If there are two sensors of the same physical size but of different pixel densities, the one with higher pixel density will be prone to more electronic noise, if everything else is kept the same.

 Megapixels and sharpness